-Would a really expensive camera make you a better photographer?
+Do expensive cameras make you a better photographer?
 Does the camera really matter?
 Do equipments matter?

 Why is this?
 Maybe because anyone can pick up a decent camera and actually produce a photo.
-These days it’s even easier to do so because modern cameras have far more advanced automations and smarter program algorithms that not only makes taking photos easier but are capable of producing decent results even when you’re not trying.
-So the cameras appear to be doing most of the work blurring the line between the competency of the performer and the role of the tool even further.
+These days it’s even easier to do so, because modern cameras have far more advanced automations and smart program algorithms that not only makes taking photos easier but are capable of producing decent results even when you’re not trying.
+It’s easy to see why one would think the camera appears to be doing all the work.
+This blurs the line between the competency of the performer and the role of the tool even further.

-As Chase Jarvis has famously said, “the best camera in the world is one that’s with you”, many famous photographers seem to share similar attitude.
-But almost all famous photographers who opined that the equipment didn’t matter own a Leica M9, collection of precious Zeiss glasses, or other photo gears that have price tags similar to a family car.
+Chase Jarvis has famously said, “The best camera in the world is one that’s with you.”
+Many famous photographers seem to share this attitude.
+But almost all famous photographers who opined that the equipment didn’t matter own a Leica, collection of precious Zeiss glasses, and photo gears that cost more than a family car.
 It seems apparent that hardly anyone is practicing what they preach in the photography circles.
 So in some ways it leads me to believe that maybe the equipment does matter.
 Or does it?